harshit1066/income-classification-ml/README.md

 Random Forest (Ensemble) : Performance mirrors Naive Bayes due to incorrect prediction usage in code.
 Once corrected, it is expected to improve recall and MCC by reducing overfitting through ensemble learning.

 XGBoost (Ensemble) : Current results are identical to Naive Bayes due to evaluation error.
-After correction, XGBoost is expected to deliver superior overall performance due to its boosting mechanism and ability to model complex feature interactions.
+After correction, XGBoost is expected to deliver superior overall performance due to its boosting mechanism and ability to model complex feature interaction.